Continuity of Hilbert-Kunz multiplicity and F-signature: Introduction

 \end{Question}

 We now turn our attention to F-signature.
 Given finitely generated $R$-module $M$ we let $\frk(M)$ denote the largest rank of a free $R$-module $F$ for which there is a surjection $M\to F$.
-The F-signature of $(R,\m,k)$ was defined by Huneke and Leuschke (\cite{HunekeLeuschke}) as the limit
+The F-signature of $(R,\m,k)$ was defined by Huneke and Leuschke (\cite{HunekeLeuschke}), conceptualizing the earlier work \cite{SmithVdB} of Smith and Van den Bergh, as the limit

 The number $\frk(R^{1/p^e})$ will be denoted by $a_e(R)$ and refered to as the $e$th Frobenius splitting number of $R$.
 Tucker (\cite{TuckerF-sigExists}) showed existence of the above limit for all local rings.\footnote{The existence of the above limit has been recently established without the local hypothesis in (\cite{DPY}).} F-signature is a measurement of singularities: in particular, $s(R)\leq 1$ with equality if and only if $R$ is regular by (\cite{HunekeLeuschke}) and $s(R)>0$ if and only if $R$ is strongly F-regular by (\cite{AberbachLeuschke}).
-As with Hilbert-Kunz multiplicity, it is natural to relate the singularities of $R/(f)$ with $R/(g)$ by investigating continuity properties of F-signature with respect to the $\m$-adic topology.
+As with Hilbert--Kunz multiplicity, it is natural to relate the singularities of $R/(f)$ with $R/(g)$ by investigating continuity properties of F-signature with respect to the $\m$-adic topology.

 \begin{Question} Let $(R,\m,k)$ be a regular local ring of prime characteristic.
 Is the F-signature function defined by $f \mapsto s(R/(f))$ a continuous function with respect to the $\m$-adic topology?
 Namely, if $f \in R$ is an element and we are given $\delta > 0$, can we find an integer $N$ such that for all $g \in R$ such that $f - g \in \m^N$